 Resilient companies create policies, not to cover everything that could possibly go wrong, but to provide direction on dealing with things when they go wrong.
 What should people keep an eye out for?
 What situations are they empowered to figure out for themselves?
 When should they involve HR, H&S, legal or leadership?

-Resilient organisations are change-ready.
+Resilient organizations are change-ready.
 They acknowledge change is inevitable and have strategies and business continuity plans for dealing with it.
 They’re not caught on the back foot or unable to react to unexpected developments, which means they share some similar characteristics.
 Brent Gleeson presents 15 fundamental pillars of organizational resilience including a culture of accountability, distributed decision making authority, and collaboration.

 Resilient workers cope well with adverse situations and stress